 Under this Notice, however, OCR will not impose penalties against covered health care providers for the lack of a BAA with video communication vendors or any other noncompliance with the HIPAA Rules that relates to the good faith provision of telehealth services during the COVID-19 nationwide public health emergency.

+The OCR also notes that providers should notify patients that using these applications introduces a potential privacy risk .
 Doctors and their staff should always use a private network, enable any available encryption, turn on any privacy modes with these applications, and make sure all applications are up-to-date.